kusainovv/core.kus/README.md

  is my own written core

 ## src/work_case
-  just snipper of code from production
+  just snippet of code from production
   (but i can show more if u want it)